 And, according to Berta, the Humanitix developers are excited about the simplified architecture.
 “I know I’ll need to be fighting devs off for tasks in the app.
 Everyone is going to want to work on building new features for it.”

-Building with Realm’s Mobile Database and MongoDB Realm Sync has also transformed the product for event organizers.
+Building with Realm’s Mobile Database and MongoDB Atlas Device Sync has also transformed the product for event organizers.
 O’Connell explains, “Realm is doing two things for us: Technically, it lets us quickly build an app that delivers a stable, performant check-in experience.
 It’s removing a lot of friction because it’s so much easier.
 For our business, the app we built on Realm is a best-in-class experience for event organizers and the people attending events.
 Our business doesn’t scale without phenomenal technology.
 Realm is light years ahead of trying to build sync yourself.”

 CTO Ryan O’Connell